 Lastly, you may already have life insurance you purchased when you were younger, but the plan, benefits, and options may no longer be conducive to your current lifestyle.
 As you take the escalator up in your career and glide towards your peak earning potential, your growing nest egg will need more protection.
 Be it marriage, children, mortgages, or pets, your financial and protection needs can change drastically in 5 to 10 years.
 Your forties may, therefore, be a good time to revisit your existing coverage.

-There are some clear signs of whether you need life insurance:
+There are some clear signs of whether you need life insurance in your forties:

 - You and your partner plan on spending the rest of your life together